salesforce-marketingcloud/salesforce-cms-content/README.md

 ## App Overview

-* This SDK app provides a way select a Salesforce CMS Content Types, select a CMS asset, take additional input from the block, and render the CMS asset in the email.
+* This Content Builder Block SDK app provides a way select a Salesforce CMS Content Types, select a CMS asset, take additional input from the block, and render the CMS asset in the email.

 ## &#x1f6d1; STOP
 [Download the step-by-step guide and complete the Integration Steps](https://salesforce.quip.com/ic1PAduK3Y76) - How to integrate Salesforce CMS with Marketing Cloud Content Builder before deploying this App